brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 3 bht.md

 2. "By uncleanness he means all base and impure lusts; so that this word differs from fornication, only as the whole class differs from a single department."
 3. "To this precept he adds the authoritative declaration, that he demands nothing from them but that which becometh saints, — manifestly excluding from the number and fellowship of the saints all fornicators, and impure and covetous persons."

+### Philip Schaff:
+1. "Fornication; to be taken in its strict sense, since this was scarcely accounted a sin among the heathens of that time."
+2. "Or covetousness.
+'Or' sets this sin by itself, giving special emphasis to the prohibition, while the mention of it here indicates its close connection with sensual sins."
+3. "Let it not be even named among you.
+'It' refers to each of the sins mentioned.
+None of them should be talked about unnecessarily."

 ### Archibald T. Robertson:
 1. "Debasing like sensuality."
 2. "It is 'unbecoming' for a saint to be sensual or covetous."